DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Related Work

 \textbf{Automated Feature Engineering without LLMs.} Automated methods reduce manual effort by generating features directly from raw sensor data.
 Tools like TsFresh~\cite{christ2018time}, TSFEL~\cite{barandas2020tsfel}, Kats~\cite{Kats2021}, and Catch22~\cite{lubba2019catch22} extract predefined feature sets using statistical, spectral, and decomposition techniques.
 However, these pipelines are typically rigid and fail to adapt to task-specific needs, limiting their flexibility in various wearable biosignal applications.
 For tabular data, other automated methods include expansion-reduction approaches~\cite{kanter2015deep, katz2016explorekit, khurana2016cognito, horn2019autofeat, zhang2023openfe}, evolutionary algorithms~\cite{khurana2018feature, zhu2022evolutionary, ying2023self}, and AutoML-based pipelines~\cite{chen2019neural, bahri2022automl, wang2021autods, zhu2022difer}.
 However, these methods are limited to mathematical transformations of existing features and cannot leverage raw sensor data to extract meaningful, task-relevant features, further highlighting the need for more adaptive approaches.

 \textbf{LLM-based Feature Engineering.} LLMs have recently been investigated for feature engineering in tabular data~\cite{jeong2024llm, hollmann2024large, nam2024optimized, gong2025evolutionary}, leveraging domain-specific knowledge to generate or select useful features.
 Studies~\cite{jeong2024llm, choi2022lmpriors, li2025exploring} have demonstrated that prompting LLMs with task descriptions enables them to outperform conventional methods in feature selection by using contextual knowledge.
 Frameworks such as CAAFE~\cite{hollmann2024large}, SMARTFEAT~\cite{lin2023smartfeat}, and OCTree~\cite{nam2024optimized} incorporate optimization and reasoning to iteratively improve feature quality, while LFG~\cite{zhang2024dynamic} employs agent-based strategies to refine generated features.
 However, these studies focus on tabular data and cannot generate features directly from raw biosignals.

-Some works also leverage LLMs directly to understand sensor data.
+Recent works also leverage (multi-modal) LLMs directly to understand sensor data.
 Unfortunately, the high inference costs and latency of LLMs make them unsuitable for long-term edge deployment with continuous biosignal collection.
-In addition, LLMs are typically trained for general-purpose tasks, making them difficult to apply to niche tasks and data modalities.
+In addition, LLMs are typically trained for general-purpose tasks, making them difficult to apply to niche tasks and data modalities. \cite{gao2024leveraging} leverages LLMs for generating mobile sensing strategies in human behavior modeling, but it generates features and strategies in a single forward pass, without an iterative refinement mechanism that could adaptively improve the performance of downstream models based on feedback.
 AutoIoT~\cite{shen2025autoiot}, the most relevant work, can automatically synthesize code for AIoT applications.
 However, when applied to biosignal feature extraction, it often generates erroneous feature extraction functions, and its code improvement module frequently exceeds the token limits of LLMs.

-\section{conclusion}
+\section{Conclusion}